Q: What schools comprise the Boston University Medical Campus (BUMC)?

-A: BU Real Estate manages and rents BU owned apartments located on the Charles River Campus to BU graduate students, current faculty and staff.
+A: BU Housing manages and rents BU owned apartments located on the Charles River Campus to BU graduate students.

 Graduate student housing is available at the BU Fenway Campus (former Wheelock College campus) in Kenmore/Fenway neighborhood.
-BU Real Estate also manages this housing.
+BU Housing also manages this housing.

 The advantages: a wide selection to choose from, convenient to both campuses, no broker fee or credit check, no cosigner required for the leases, properties managed and maintained by BU, security by BU Police Department, and 24 hour emergency service.
 The BUS connects all campuses.